 This honor goes to a family-owned and operated business which began in 1948.
 They have been there every step of the way for the parade since day one!
 They have happily, and many times because of our procrastination, quickly, filled our orders and made us look like "Heroes," which sometimes, believe me, isn't easy.
 This father-son owned business have been wonderful to deal with and we cannot say enough about how important their contributions are to the parade.
 Parade fans know we give awards for outstanding floats and several different musical categories.
 Those who work so hard to participate in the parade deserve something to show for all their effort, so we give them plaques beautifully produced by our Gael of the Year - The Pen & Trophy Center, owned and operated by Dan Monti and Dan Monti, Jr.

 Beannachtaí na Féile Pádraig!
 (All the blessings of Patrick!)

 The Syracuse St. Patrick’s Parade began in 1982, founded by an amazing woman, Nancy Duffy, and a small group of her friends.
-Thirty years later, the Parade is stronger than ever—a grand tribute to the Irish of Central New York.
+Thirty-two years later, the Parade is stronger than ever—a grand tribute to the Irish of Central New York.

 Since the Parade's inception, we have been able to help support Project Children, founded by another outstanding woman, Kathleen Kelly.
 Project Children is coming to a close after the summer of 2014.
 It is one of the few social programs that is a success!
 Peace has come to Ireland and the children no longer need a respite.
 While thousands of children have come to the USA for a much-needed rest from the war, the lessons they learned here, Catholics and Protestants living in harmony - they have taken back to their homeland - and change has occurred.
 Congratulations to Project Children, particularly the gracious and generous host families, without whom this change never would have occurred.